Unusual Pairings: Wine and Trains

 In California, the Sacramento River Train’s “Old Vine Express” follows a scenic route along the sun-washed Sacramento River.
 The tour features a live band and showcases Northern California wines at three different tasting stations.
 Passengers can sit at their assigned seats in tastefully appointed dining cars or wander through the train’s open-air observation cars.
 Tickets include a souvenir tasting glass, a 2.5-hour train ride, and 8 tastes of the passenger’s choice.
 Tickets are $75 for adults, $50 for designated drivers, and $10 for dogs.

-These are just a few of the scenic train trips in the United States which allow you to easily pair wine and train travel.
+These are just a few of the scenic train trips in the United States, allowing you to easily pair wine and train travel.
 For more information about trains and train trips that are specifically geared toward wine, read on.

 Wine Train Tours: Seeing Wine Country in Style